realKarthikNair/Data-Science-Notes/README.md

 # Learning-Numpy

+**Github in some pages is rendering the PDF file weirdly, Just download and open either of them on you Computer externally to solve that!**

 Sharing the notes I'm making while learning Numpy :-)

 I'll be updating the Jupyter Notebook as well as the .py and PDF exports of it here while i progress through the same